 Closest Hotel: The Cambria Hotel & Suites Chicago Magnificent Mile is almost literally across the street, though almost any hotel inside the Loop would be in walking distance.

-Denver’s Authentic Christkindl Market offers a wintery dose of Gemuetlichkeit: fun, festivities and holiday cheer at Skyline Park and 16th Street Mall, complete with food, entertainment, and plenty of “shopportunities.”
+Denver’s Authentic Christkindl Market offers a wintery dose of Gemuetlichkeit: fun, festivities and holiday cheer at Skyline Park, complete with food, entertainment, and plenty of “shopportunities.”
 A wide variety of performers, from high school groups to the Denver Philharmonic, will entertain.
 Kids will enjoy Storytime, while the grown-ups explore the market, with gifts and goods from across Europe and Colorado.
 Then there’s the food, with everything from gourmet German dishes to sweets and treats.
 Events throughout the market’s schedule include appearances by St. Nikolaus, the Christkind, and Krampus.

 Nearby Attractions: Southwest Skating Rink at Skyline Park, the Money Museum at the Federal Reserve, Writer Square shopping